Friction at the gate

 From a technical standpoint the main challenges were energy conservation, network instability (an event with 5000 people will impact the network), and performance.

-For haptics, I took inspiration from Apple Pay, using distinct vibrations for success, warning, and error.
-It's a pattern some people are already familiar with and is easy to intuitively understand once you've used it.
-Tip, on an iPhone you can prototype this easily by recording custom haptic patterns under Sound & Haptics in Settings.
+I also prototyped haptics, I borrowed the patterns from Apple Pay, using distinct vibrations for success, warning, and error.
+It's a pattern that is easy to grok once you've used it.
+ProTip: on an iPhone you can prototype custom haptic patterns under Sound & Haptics in Settings.

 Exploring reachability and UI structure

-The technical constraints made a really solid case for also having an idle state.
+The technical constraints also made a really solid case for having an idle state.
 Reducing battery drain was the main reason, but it also offered a "home" view to access the scan modes, guestlist and activity log.
-I landed a 2×2 grid of oversized buttons, loosely inspired by the MPC drumpad.
+I landed a 2×2 grid of oversized buttons, like an MPC drumpad.
 Large labels, large targets, everything within thumb reach.

 The space above the grid wasn't wasted either.
 It would display a countdown until gates opened or warnings / permission errors.
 The ample space meant errors could stay on screen without interrupting other operations.

 I tested numerous variations of the scan result itself.
 Many scanners I looked at turned the entire screen red or green to communicate the scan result.
-In practice this felt harsh, especially in dark environments.
-Imagine getting a red full-screen image in the middle of a dark nightclub.
-Besides, color as the main visual cue isn't always the best way to convey it.
+This felt harsh, especially in dark environments.
+A bright red full-screen image in the middle of a dark nightclub is blinding.

 I opted for a simple border around the screen instead, spelling out the result of the scan and if there's an action the operator should take.